Aldwych bus bombing: Background

 The bus bombing occurred nine days after the Docklands bombing in east London, which marked the end of the IRA's ceasefire and the resumption of its armed campaign in England.
 On 16 February, an IRA bomb planted in a telephone box on Charing Cross Road, near Leicester Square tube station, was destroyed by a police remote-controlled robot after a telephone warning.

+Edward O'Brien

+Edward O'Brien (18 September 1974 – 18 February 1996) was a Provisional Irish Republican Army (IRA) volunteer.
+He died in the bombing when the bomb he was carrying exploded prematurely.
+O'Brien grew up in Gorey, County Wexford, with his parents and two siblings.
+As a child he attended the local national and secondary schools.
+He was involved in several sports and was a member of St Enda's GAA Club where he played football and hurling.
+He also played for Gorey Rangers soccer club and was involved in boxing.
+He worked in a bakery.

+O'Brien joined the IRA in 1992.
+He went to England to engage in paramilitary activity in an active service unit.
+Documents later recovered from O'Brien's residence indicated he was working for the IRA in Britain as early as August 1994, collecting information on targets, and assembling bomb-making equipment during a seventeen-month ceasefire.
+O'Brien may have been responsible for planting a bomb in a London telephone box on 15 February 1996 that was later deactivated by the police.

+O'Brien is buried in St Michael's Cemetery in his home town of Gorey, County Wexford, Ireland.

 Bombing

-At 10:38 pm on 18 February 1996, an improvised explosive device being carried by IRA member Edward O'Brien detonated prematurely on a WLT990, a Leyland Titan operating on route 171 in Aldwych, in the West End of London, England.
-The 2 kg (4 lb) Semtex bomb detonated as he sat near the door of the bus.
+At 10:38 pm on 18 February 1996, an improvised explosive device being carried by O'Brien detonated prematurely on a London Central Leyland Titan double-decker bus operating on route 171 in Aldwych, in the West End of London, England.
+The bus was travelling from Catford to Holborn with ten people on board.
+Police reported that O'Brien was sitting in the middle of lower floor of the bus when the 2 kg (4 lb) Semtex bomb detonated in his lap.

-The bomb killed O'Brien instantly and injured people both inside and outside the bus, including the driver, who was permanently deafened.
+The bomb killed O'Brien instantly and injured people both inside and outside the bus, including London Central bus driver Robert Newitt, who was permanently deafened.
 The victims were brought to St Thomas's Hospital and University College Hospital.
 Three of them were in two cars in front of the bus at the time.
 The blast could be heard five miles away.
 Police said they received no warning about the bomb.
 The attack forced the closure of Charing Cross railway station.